Hagrama Mohilary: Bodoland Territorial Council

-He played key role in establishment of Bodoland Territorial Council on 10 February 2003 thus fulfilling the Bodo aspirations.
-The Bodoland Territorial Council (BTC), self-governing body is a new name added to the provision of Sixth Schedule to the Constitution of India, in BTAD, Assam.
-Soon after taking over BTC as first Chief Executive Member, Mohilary advocated for quality education in BTC area.
+He played key role in establishment of Bodoland Territorial Council on 10 February 2003, thus fulfilling the Bodo aspirations.
+The Bodoland Territorial Council (BTC), a self-governing body, is a new name added to the provision of Sixth Schedule to the Constitution of India, in BTAD, Assam.
+Soon after taking over as the first Chief Executive Member of BTC, Mohilary advocated for quality education in BTC area.
 In 2010, the Bodoland People's Front (BPF) led by Mohilary swept the Bodoland Territorial Council (BTC) polls winning 31 of the 40 seats.
-He said that "I congratulate the people for the victory.
+He said, "I congratulate the people for the victory.
 Our victory has proved people's support to us.
 We will carry on the good work for the development of the region".

 Assam Assembly election

 Under his leadership Bodoland People's Front won 12 seats out of 13 contested seats in Assam Legislative Assembly held in 2016.

 BTC Development

 Agriculture Sector

-As the Chief Executive Member of Bodoland Territorial Council, Mohilary planned various program for growth of agriculture sector, in January 2006 10 officers from four Districts of the BTC had been sent to Indian Institute of Horticulture Research (IIHR),Bangalore for the modern technologies.
+As the Chief Executive Member of Bodoland Territorial Council, Mohilary planned various program for growth of agriculture sector, in January 2006 10 officers from four Districts of the BTC had been sent to Indian Institute of Horticulture Research (IIHR), Bangalore for the modern technologies.